 Whether you’re growing flowers or vegetables, planting your very first garden or your 20th (and even if you’re a self-sufficient homesteader), there are certain tools that every amateur horticulturist finds to be essential.
-As a dedicated gardener for nearly four decades, I’ve bought and relied on dozens of tools — and tested probably a hundred more for Popular Mechanics and other magazines.
-Below are the eight that I rely on most.
+So, to help you find the best tools for all of your upcoming gardening projects, we asked four experienced gardeners about the gloves, boots, scissors, hoses, and shovels they rely on to grow healthy, beautiful, and delicious plants.
+Below are the thirteen gardening tools that they use the most.

-Before we get to that, though, there is one important thing to remember: Your tools will take care of you if you take care of them.
-During gardening season, I like to clean each tool of any caked-on dirt a week.
-And each month, I sharpen dull edges with a mill file like this one and brush off all rust with a little steel wool or a wire brush.
-It keeps them working — and working well.
-If your garden doesn’t appreciate it, at least you will.
+Before we get to that though, Joseph Truini, who co-wrote this post and is a dedicated gardener of nearly four decades, has one important piece of advice for you to remember: Your tools will take care of you if you take care of them.
+“During gardening season, I like to clean each tool of any caked-on dirt once a week.
+And each month, I sharpen dull edges with a mill file like this one and brush off all rust with a little steel wool or a wire brush,” he says.
+“If your garden doesn’t appreciate it, at least you will.”

-Three of the most essential of all gardening tools, packaged together in a convenient, economical set.
-It includes a garden trowel for excavating shallow holes and trenches, three-tine cultivator for loosening up hard soil, and a measured transplanting trowel for digging holes to precise depths, which is especially important when planting bulbs.
-Each tool has a contoured, comfort-grip handle permanently affixed to a polished cast-aluminum blade that’s extremely durable and rust-resistant.
+Truini has bought and relied on dozens of tools — and tested probably a hundred more as a contributing editor for Popular Mechanics and other magazines.
+According to him, these are three of the most essential of all gardening tools.
+And they come packaged together in a convenient, economical set.
+It includes a garden trowel for excavating shallow holes and trenches, a three-tine cultivator for loosening up hard soil, and a measured transplanting trowel for digging holes to precise depths, which is especially important when planting bulbs.
+“Each tool has a contoured, comfort-grip handle permanently affixed to a polished cast-aluminum blade that’s extremely durable and rust-resistant,” he says.

 If you’re new to gardening, you might not consider gloves an essential tool, but your hands most certainly will.
-Gloves keep your hands clean, but more importantly they protect you from cuts, scrapes, and punctures, all of which are virtually impossible to avoid while excavating, sowing, pruning, weeding, and harvesting.
-Rather than buying simple cotton gardening gloves, which offer only a modicum of protection, invest in these 18-inch-long, professional rose gardeners’ gloves.
+“Gloves keep your hands clean, but more importantly, they protect you from cuts, scrapes, and punctures, all of which are virtually impossible to avoid while excavating, sowing, pruning, weeding, and harvesting,” Truini says.
+Rather than buying simple cotton gardening gloves, which offer only a modicum of protection, he suggests investing in these 18-inch-long, professional rose gardening gloves.
 The gloves are made of synthetic leather that’s puncture-resistant and much more supple and comfortable than animal leather.
 The elbow-length gauntlet cuff shields your wrists and forearms from injury, and extra padding is provided across the knuckles and fingertips.

-The Smart Shovel is a much-improved version of the standard garden spade.
-It has a commercial-grade, 14-gauge tempered-steel blade and a virtually indestructible fiberglass handle reinforced with steel.
-But what makes this shovel unique is its built-in soil grater conveniently positioned at the base of the handle.
-Instead of wasting the soil that clings to the roots of discarded plants, you can scrape it off the grater — and salvage it to use somewhere else in your garden.
+Truini recommends the Tracey Garden Smart Shovel as a much-improved update to your standard garden spade.
+It has a commercial-grade, 14-gauge tempered steel blade and a virtually indestructible fiberglass handle reinforced with steel.
+But what makes this shovel unique is the built-in soil grater conveniently positioned at the base of the handle.
+“Instead of wasting the soil that clings to the roots of discarded plants, you can scrape it off the grater — and salvage it to use somewhere else in your garden,” he says.

 If you’re using a standard leaf rake to smooth soil and clear debris from your garden, you know the frustration of trying to fit it into tight spaces and between narrow rows of plants and vegetables.
-This lightweight aluminum-alloy rake features a variable-width head that you can easily adjust from 7½ inches to 21¾ inches wide.
-When the steel tines are adjusted to the narrowest width, you can easily rake under hedges and between perennials without damaging the delicate plants.
+But this lightweight aluminum-alloy rake, recommended by Truini, features a variable-width head that you can easily adjust from 7 ½ inches to 21 ¾ inches wide.
+“When the steel tines are adjusted to the narrowest width, you can easily rake under hedges and between perennials without damaging the delicate plants,” he says.
 At its widest, it can be used as a standard leaf rake.
 The telescopic handle is also adjustable — from 37 inches to 68 inches long — to accommodate gardeners of various heights.